 - Available tailgate step

 Other packages include the Lariat Plus, Lariat Ultimate and the Cabela's Luxury Package.
 Certain packages require specific trim levels.
 The Harley-Davidson F-450 and King Ranch have front and rear captain's chairs with leather-trimmed center consoles.
-On diesel models, there is an available Rapid-Heat supplemental heater to warm up the cab quickly on cold mornings.
+On diesel models, there's an available Rapid-Heat supplemental heater to warm up the cab quickly on cold mornings.

 - Available premium sound system with eight speakers and a subwoofer